U.S. Route 99: Washington

-Unlike California and Oregon, much of the former route of U.S. Highway 99 in Washington exists as local roads and regular city streets; only the route from Fife to Everett still retains the same number as State Route 99.
+Unlike in California and Oregon, much of the former route of U.S. Highway 99 in Washington exists as local roads and regular city streets; only the route from Fife to Everett still retains the same number as State Route 99.
 US 99 went through two stages of redevelopment in Washington.
 The first was a general replacement of the original two-lane highway with a four-lane limited-access highway.
 At that time, the limited-access highway was badged as US 99, and any parallel original route was generally known as "old 99".
 The second phase was the development of an Interstate Highway, much of which followed the new 99 route and is known as I-5.